 Incentivize Good Performance

 Drivers that are are good at their job will welcome the opportunity to earn more for their safe and efficient behavior.
-Set goals for such things as fuel efficiency and preventative maintenance fulfillment.
+Set goals for such things as fuel efficiency and preventive maintenance fulfillment.
 Only enlisting negative reinforcement when an employee screws up is a sure fire way to increase your turnover rate.
 Simply put, if your vehicle operators are saving you money with good behavior, then you should let them know their efforts are appreciated.